NicoleBIA/Cereal-Sales-Performance-Inflation-Pricing-and-Consumer-Loyalty-Insights/Documentation/Promotion_Based_Segmentation_Logic.md

 ## Why I’m Using Promotion-Based Segmentation

-Promotions don’t just affect price — they shape **perceived value, urgency, and brand positioning.** By isolating and comparing performance by promotion type, I can:
+Promotions don’t just affect price, they shape **perceived value, urgency, and brand positioning.** By isolating and comparing performance by promotion type, I can:

 - Detect **which promotions drive meaningful volume**
 - Identify **promotion types that fail to influence price perception**